-In August 2019, the V&A and Royal Collection Trust worked with Factum Foundation and Momart on a high-resolution recording project, capturing high-resolution 3D data of the surface, and panoramic composite photography to record the colour and gather infra-red data.
+The refurbished gallery's new interpretive approach provides the public with a deeper level of access to the Raphael Cartoons, enhancing our understanding of these monumental works of art.
+In August 2019, the V&A and Royal Collection Trust worked with Factum Foundation and Momart on a high-resolution recording project, supported by the Royal Commission for the Exhibition of 1851.
+This involved unframing each Cartoon to capture high-resolution 3D data of the surface, and panoramic composite photography to record the colour and gather infra-red data.
 Each 3D image took over 95 hours to capture with four of Factum's Lucida 3D Scanners mounted on scaffold towers.
+The resulting images reveal the Cartoons' unique surface texture - from the joins of the composite sheets of paper that make up each Cartoon and the tiny pinholes that were made to translate the Cartoons into tapestries, to the creases and tears, and marks of subsequent restoration and repair, from throughout their lifetime.

-The images captured are crucial for the study and future care of the Cartoons and have also enabled us to greatly enhance the gallery interpretation, in addition to our online content offer, in an unprecedented way.
-As well as new graphic interpretation in the gallery, this pioneering imagery informs a suite of new digital interactive interpretation which will be available in the gallery on visitors' mobile devices.
-Using QR codes to access the interactives, visitors will discover in-depth stories about the creation and history of the Cartoons which bring to life their design, making and incredible survival to the present day.
-Created by Spiral Productions with the V&A, interactive features and games enable visitors to get up close with the detail of the Cartoons by zooming into the ultra-high-resolution photography, infrared imagery, and 3D scans of the Cartoons.
-The interactives will highlight the significance and status of the Cartoons and enable visitors to explore the fragile artworks as never before while in their presence.
-Visitors will discover the Cartoons' function as full-scale tapestry designs for the Sistine Chapel; uncover the ingenuity of Raphael and his workshop and their design process; and learn about the rescue, life and status of the Cartoons in England, from their arrival in the 17th century up to the present day, still capturing the fascination of visitors.
+The imagery captured is crucial for the study and future care of the Cartoons, and enabled us to greatly enhance the gallery interpretation, as well as our online content offer, in an unprecedented way.
+In the Raphael Court, this pioneering imagery informs a suite of new, digital interactive interpretation, available in the gallery on visitors' mobile devices.
+Using QR codes to access the interactives, visitors can discover in-depth stories about the creation and history of the Cartoons, which bring to life their design, making, and incredible survival to the present day.
+Created by Spiral Productions with the V&A, interactive features and games enable visitors to get up close to the detail and creation of the Cartoons by zooming into the ultra-high-resolution photography, infrared imagery, and 3D scans of the Cartoons; to discover the Cartoons' function as full-scale tapestry designs for the Sistine Chapel; to uncover the ingenuity of Raphael and his workshop and their design process; and to learn about the rescue, life and status of the Cartoons in England, from their arrival in the 17th century up to the present day.
+Together, the interactives highlight the significance and status of the Cartoons, illuminating their enduring fascination and enabling visitors to explore the fragile artworks as never before while in their presence.